 1. Introduction

 Uranium dioxide (UO2) is the standard fuel in today’s Light Water Reactors (LWRs).
 It is subjected to extreme conditions that include high radiation dosage and temperature, which leads to change of thermomechanical and structural properties of the fuel rod during operation.
 This has a significant effect on the thermal conductivity of the fuel matrix, which decreases as temperature increase due to contribution from phonon scattering.
-The nuclear accident at Fukushima in 2011 provides the motivation for fuel vendors in collaboration with national and international regulatory agencies to consider an alternative fuel that can withstand the loss of coolant for a considerably longer time in case of an accident.
-Also higher efficiency during normal operation is required, however at the same time it would be preferable not making major changes to the present design of the LWRs in near future [1,2].
+The nuclear accident at Fukushima in 2011 provides the motivation for fuel vendors, in collaboration with national and international regulatory agencies, to consider an alternative fuel that can withstand the loss of coolant for a considerably longer time in the case of an accident.
+Also, higher efficiency during normal operation is required, however at the same time it would be preferable not making major changes to the present design of the LWRs in near future [1,2].